surfstationfoundation/www.surfstationfoundation.org/README.md

 - `git config user.email 'surfstationfoundation@users.noreply.github.com'`
 - `bundle install`
 - `cd www/`
+- make your code changes
-- `JEKYLL_ENV=development bundle exec jekyll serve --host 0.0.0.0;`
+- test your code changes. for example, `JEKYLL_ENV=development bundle exec jekyll serve --host 0.0.0.0;` then navigate your web browser to `http://0.0.0.0:4000/`
-- make your changes and push to the repo hosted on github
+- push to the repo hosted on github. for example, `git push origin main`
 - check the build status to see when your changes are deployed `https://github.com/surfstationfoundation/www.surfstationfoundation.org/actions`

 ## initial setup (historical info)